A Gatherer's Adventure in Isekai: Characters

-An elf girl that had embarked on a journey to find a mysterious white horse that her sister was searching for.
-She is left starving and unclean while traveling across the woods but Takeru helps her.
-They become friends and Takeru hires her as a bodyguard during his journey to the dwarf kingdom Voszraol.
-She is fighter who has mastered the use of dual knives.
+A high-elf that had embarked on a journey to find a mysterious white horse that their sister was searching for.
+They are left starving and unclean while traveling across the woods but Takeru helps them.
+They become friends and Takeru hires them as a bodyguard during his journey to the dwarf kingdom Voszraol.
+They are a fighter who has mastered the use of dual knives.
+Although initially referred to as female, it is later revealed that they are intersex and accept both "him" and "her" pronouns.